oasisprotocol/old-docs/src/operators/the-quest-rules.md

 ![The Quest](/operator_images/the_quest.png)

-Welcome to The Quest -- a multi-round staking competition (aka incentivized testnet) run on the Oasis Network.The competition will begin on January 15, 2020 at OO:00 UTC.
+Welcome to The Quest -- a multi-round staking competition (aka incentivized testnet) run on the Oasis Network.
+The competition will begin on **January 15, 2020 at 00:00 UTC**.

 ***[Join the Quest][get-set-up]***